AnasMehmood1/Restopalate/README.md

 ## Project Features

 - **Menu Display:** Browse through our diverse menu categories.
-- **History Section:** Learn about the rich history and journey of [Your Restaurant Name].
+- **History Section:** Learn about the rich history and journey of Restopalate
 - **Contact Details:** Find our contact information for inquiries and reservations.

- ## Live Preview

-  Click here for live https://restopalate.netlify.app/

 ## Getting Started

-1. Visit our restaurant website: [Your Restaurant Website Link]
+1. Visit our restaurant website:https://restopalate.netlify.app/
 2. Explore our menu, history, and contact details.

 ## Contributing